danielbrendel/hortusfox-web/README.md

 In order to manually install HortusFox you need to first setup a PHP environment along with a MySQL database and also Composer.
 Afterwards you can clone or download the repository.
 Then go to the root directory of the project and let Composer install the required dependencies.
-Note: It is recommended to setup the actual production environment on, e.g., a home server.
-There are various solutions available for this.

 ```shell
 composer install